Best & Worst Tesla Model S Years

 • Cars.com owner ratings

-Below is a summary chart that combines all the ratings from the sources mentioned.
+Below is a summary chart that combines all the evaluations from the sources mentioned.

 Tesla Model S Car Smite Score Combined Overall Score

-Next, we present a table categorizing all model years of the Tesla Model S into best, neutral, and worst years, offering a concise and brief comparison.
+Next, we present a table categorizing all model years of the Tesla Model S into best, neutral, and worst years, offering a succinct and brief comparison.

 GenerationBest YearsNeutral YearsWorst Years